Shawna Childers – Owner of Organizing KC

 I used to do a lot of juicing, but got tired of leaving out that amazing fiber.
 The Vitamix crushes it all up, making a silky smooth drink out of rind and all.
 I use it mostly to make green juices because I would so much rather chug down a glass of greens than spend 20 minutes chewing them.
 It makes me feel the way cows look just chillin’ in a field slowly grinding away on that greenage.
 Ain’t nobody got time for that.

-Close runner up: the shark vacuum.
+Close runner up: my robot vacuum.
 We have a middle of the line version and it is completely amazing.
-Dog hair doesn’t stand a freaking chance.
+Dog hair doesn’t pile up and it really cuts down the amount of dust hanging out.

 What are three words that best describe your personality?